Kandy-IO/kandy-cpaas-ios-sdk/tutorials/GetStarted.md

 ## Compatible XCode and Swift Versions

-The applications which uses CPaaS MobileSDK can be built with the XCode 10.2+ and Swift 4.2+ versions.
+The applications which uses $KANDY$ MobileSDK can be built with the XCode 10.2+ and Swift 4.2+ versions.

 ## Creating the iOS project